 - Avoid gathering with those outside your household.
 If you do, meeting outside is safer than gathering indoors.

 - Monitor your health and stay home if you are sick.

-- Get tested if needed.
+- Follow campus testing protocol, if required.
 Learn about Cal Poly’s ongoing testing program.

 - Wash your hands though out the day and sanitize frequently touched surfaces.

 We ask everyone in the Cal Poly community — on campus or off — to recommit to these measures and continue to do your part every day.
-Your actions matter: they continue to save lives and keep people working over the next few months.
+Your actions matter: they continue to save lives and will help our community end the pandemic.

 For information on San Luis Obispo County’s public health response, visit emergencyslo.org.